Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 author Chuprinin Sergey Ivanovich

-UNION OF WRITERS OF TRANSNISTRIUM
+UNION OF WRITERS OF TRANSDNESTROVIE

 From the book Russian Literature Today.
 New guide author Chuprinin Sergey Ivanovich